CHH/pipe/README.md

 #### depend\_on

+Usage:

     depend_on <path>

 Defines that the `path` is a dependency of the current asset, but does not process anything.
 Assets defined this way get considered when the last modified time is calculated, but the contents get not prepended.

+#### require\_tree

+Usage:

+    require_tree <path>

+Requires all files found in the directory specified by `path`.

+For example, if you have a directory for all individual widgets and a widget base prototype, then you could `require_tree` the `widgets/` directory.
+This way every developer can just drop a file into the `widgets/` directory without having to maintain a massive list of individual assets.

+    // index.js
+    //= require ./widget_base
+    //= require_tree ./widgets

 ### Engines